-Platinum is widely used in a variety of sectors, and some market watchers believe it is a compelling investment.
+Platinum is widely used in a variety of sectors, and some market watchers believe platinum investing is compelling.
 Here’s how to invest in platinum.

 Platinum is the third most traded precious metal in the world and the most commonly traded commodity from the platinum-group metals.
 It is widely used in a variety of sectors, and in recent years high demand and low supply have pushed the platinum market into deficit.

 Although the platinum price remains below US$1,000 per ounce, many investors are hopeful about platinum’s prospects within the precious metals market and they are keen to learn how to invest in platinum.
 With that in mind, here’s a brief overview of platinum supply and demand dynamics and a look at a few different ways to start investing in platinum.